alphagov/govuk-frontend/docs/releasing/publishing-a-preview.md

 - [work on developing a component or pattern](https://design-system.service.gov.uk/community/develop-a-component-or-pattern/) for the GOV.UK Design System
 - want to trial an experimental feature (guidance on trialing experimental features is in development)

-:warning: Your projects should never depend on a preview GOV.UK Frontend package.
+> **Warning** Your projects should never depend on a preview GOV.UK Frontend package.
 This is because someone could remove the GitHub branch containing the preview package at any time.
 For this reason, never use a preview package in a production setting.

 ## What happens when you preview GOV.UK Frontend